kaylee-k/blogify/README.md

 ## Project Overview

-**Blogify** is a TypeScript-based web application built to create and manage various types of content (images, videos, notes, to-do lists) using modern programming paradigms.
+**Blogify** is a TypeScript-based web application designed for creating and managing various types of content, including images, videos, notes, and to-do lists, utilizing modern programming paradigms.

 The project highlights advanced TypeScript features, such as Object-Oriented Programming (OOP), type safety, module-based architecture, and event-driven interactions.